'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals

 For the first time this season, the Liverpool fans broke protocol.
-For the first time this season, they let themselves dream.
+For the first time this season, they allowed the mask to slip.

 Anfield had just heard its sweetest sound of the day, the final blast of Craig Pawson’s whistle confirming yet another victory for the Premier League’s runaway leaders, this time over great rivals Manchester United.